WiseLibs/better-sqlite3/docs/api.md

 db.prepare('SELECT addAll(dollars) FROM expenses').pluck().get(); // => 92
 ```

-The mandatory `step()` function will be invoked once for each row passed to the aggregate, using the return value as the new aggregate value.
+The `step()` function (required) will be invoked once for each row passed to the aggregate, using its return value as the new aggregate value.
 This works similarly to [Array#reduce()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).

-If `options.start` is a function, it will be invoked at the beginning of each aggregate, using the return value as the initial aggregate value.
-If `options.start` is not a function, it will be used as the initial aggregate value as-is (shown in the example above).
+If `options.start` is a function, it will be invoked at the beginning of each aggregate, using its return value as the initial aggregate value.
+If `options.start` is *not* a function, it will be used as the initial aggregate value *as-is* (shown in the example above).
 If not provided, the initial aggregate value will be `null`.

-The `result()` function can be used to transform the final aggregate value:
+You can provide a `result()` function to transform the final aggregate value:

 ```js
 db.aggregate('getAverage', {